 Before we left on our crazy seven week Bountiful book tour and jet down to Southern Australia, we took a look at our dormant and sleepy garden.
 And then we sighed, wondering if it’s too early to try to seed for Winter veggies.
-It’s usually during end of October to beginning of December that the garden takes a bow and begins her dormant period.
+It’s usually during end of October to beginning of December that the garden begins her dormant period.
 She’s been busy all summer with our a few hundred pounds of fruit and a load of tomatoes.

-Now, we have the most tender Winter greens to eat, chop, stir fry, steam and cook with.
+Throwing in a bunch of mustard, beet, turnip and bok choy greens was a good idea.
+When we finally settled back home at the end of November, we started to see all the seedlings.
+About 2 months later, we have the most tender Winter greens devour.
 This is why we love living in Southern California, despite all the smog and traffic congestion.
-We suffer for hours on the 405 freeway, but yet we have great weather and thus, a plethora of yummy green salads during December and January.
+We suffer for hours on the 405 freeway.
+But yet we have great weather and thus, a plethora of yummy green salads during January.

+There’s always sacrifices to anywhere we all live.
+For us, we get sunshine and garden veggies while all you lucky East Coast or mountian folks get beautiful Winter snow.
+And tons of skiing.
+We’re jealous!
 It’s also during this time of year that we crave vegetables and anything leafy green.
 The flavor of the seasons first young greens are always the best with great texture and flavor without the toughness and over-bitter bite of late greens.
 Today our fluffy-top napa greens looked perfect to picking.
 They could use a little thinning out too, so that meant making a lunch of winter greens with some chickpeas.

 Garlic Winter Greens and Chickpea Salad Recipe